sentenial/developer-docs/pages/prodEmandates/em_wpconfig.md

 </ol>

+{% include important.html content="Note that some Web Hosting service providers use caching to improve the overall speed and performance for their sites.
+This means that rather than serve a HTML page every time it receives a HTTP request from a client, the Web Server may provide a page from its cache.
+Because the mandate signing screen contains confidential data and must be unique for every client,  caching should be disabled for the Nuapay plug-in.
+Please confirm with your Hosting provider that any page that has the Nuapay shortcode embedded is added to their no-cache whitelist." %}

-The final step in your WordPress integration is to add the Sign Up button to your required WordPress Web page.
+The final step in your WordPress integration is to add the [Sign Up button](em_wppagesetup.html) to your required WordPress Web page.

 {% include links.html %}